FAQ’s and Policies

 If your dog is experiencing any symptoms of being medically unwell (vomiting, diarrhea, lethargy, lack of appetite, etc.) or they had a stressful experience they are recovering from, rescheduling is highly encouraged!

-If your dog experienced any medical symptoms, please contact your vet and give me an update on their symptoms.
+If your dog experiences any medical symptoms, please contact your vet and give me an update on their symptoms.
 When your dog is feeling better and/or has been appropriately treated for their medical issue, we can resume our in-person sessions.
 In some cases, proof of veterinary clearance may be required.

 COVID-19